 Most important for drawing distinctions is the state of the protagonist and the consistent direction of the plot.
 Among a range of lesser factors, these two elements most clearly define the YA genre.

 I’ll hazard an assumption—all of us where teenagers at some point.
-The emotional impact and weight of everything was just so much greater then.
+The emotional impact and weight of everything was just so much greater than.
 This emotional state is what YA fiction is built around.

 We have the 12-18-year-old protagonist, now we see them within the architecture of the plot—the world and actions that propel the story.